 Retro Vintage Boots & Shoes– 1920s & 1930s Styles

 Shoe styles in the 1920s incorporated features of their earlier Edwardian cousins.
 The heel shape was often in the popular Louis style.
-The Louis heel was a small block heel, which curved inwards then out again in an attractive sweep.
+The Louis heel was a small block heel which curved inwards, then out again in an attractive sweep.

-Shoes included straps, buckles and ties.
+Shoes included straps, buckles, and ties.
 These features were inspired by the popularity of social dancing during this time.
 Due to the increased swift movement of dancing, shoes were required to be securely fastened to the feet.

 These styles are all fabulously appropriate for a vintage inspired 1920s or 1930s look.
-The metallic tones in particular may suit an evening style, whilst the suede or darker tones would be perfect for daywear.
+The metallic tones in particular may suit an evening style, while the suede or darker tones would be perfect for daywear.

 Retro Vintage Boots

 Boots have been a popular footwear choice for hundreds of years.
-They shield and protect the feet from dirt, grime and rain.
+They shield and protect the feet from dirt, grime, and rain.
 They also serve the dual purpose of keeping the feet and legs both warm and dry.
 During the nineteenth century, women wore various styles of boots, most often mid-calf or ankle lace up styles.
 Boots continued to be worn into the 1920s, but by this time shoes had overtaken them in popularity.
-Learn more about vintage winter boots (with pictures) and links to new vintage inspired boots.
+Learn more about vintage winter boots (with pictures) and find links to new vintage inspired boots.

 From 1910 up to the end of the 1920s, the curved Louis heel ankle or mid-calf boots were popular.
 From the 1930s up to around the 1950s, most boots were cut low to ankle height.